pankan/vue3-firebase-auth-kit/README.md

 const firebaseConfig = {
     ....
-    // #get this from firebase
+    // Get this from firebase
   };

   // Initialize Firebase